JuDFTteam/aiida-fleur/docs/source/user_guide/workflows/wc_index.rst

 Inputs
 ''''''

-First, all of the workflows accept FLEUR and inpgen :py:class:`~aiida.orm.Code` nodes as an input for Fleur and inpgen submission during the workchain.

 There is always a ``wf_parameters``:
 :py:class:`~aiida.orm.Dict` node for controlling the workflow behaviour.
 It contains all the parameters related to physical aspects of the